 You are free to withdraw from the study at any time, without giving a reason.
-If you withdraw from the study, we will destroy all the information you have provided.
+It may not be possible to separate out your contributions to focus group interviews, so if you decide to withdraw we will ask your permission to use the data you have provided up to the point of withdrawal.